jaxsonp/docker-dash/server/README.md

 ### Description:

-Returns an array of all existing images on the specified SRC.
+Returns an array of all existing images on the specified server.
 On top of the image information given by docker, another field called `CreatedContainerCount` will give the number of existing containers that were created from that image.

-`FACILITY_ID` - Facility-specific identifier
+`SERVER_ID` - Server-specific identifier

 ### Example Response:
 ``` json